CSESoc-CompClub/constitution/CONSTITUTION.rst

 Delegation of Executive to the Portfolio
 ----------------------------------------

 #.
-The Executive may, by instrument in writing, delegate to one or more Portfolios (consisting of the member or members of CSESoc that the Executive thinks fit) the exercise of any of the functions of the Executive that are specified in the instrument, other than:
+The Executive may, by instrument in writing, delegate to one or more Portfolios (consisting of the member or members of CompClub that the Executive thinks fit) the exercise of any of the functions of the Executive that are specified in the instrument, other than:

    #. this power of delegation, and
    #. a function which is a duty imposed on the Executive by the Act or by any other law.
    #. for the avoidance of doubt, any function that would require a General Meeting.

+#.
+Subject to clauses 3.2.2.1.2 and 3.2.3.1.1, the members of the Executive are to each supervise and oversee the delegated functions of at least one Portfolio.
 #.
 A function the exercise of which has been delegated to a Portfolio under this clause may, while the delegation remains unrevoked, be exercised from time to time by the Portfolio in accordance with the terms of the delegation.
 #.
 A delegation under this clause may be made subject to any conditions or limitations as to the exercise of any function, or as to time or circumstances, that may be specified in the instrument of delegation.